yaaszp/YaroshenkoQaPython/readme.md

 This is an educational project.
 This project contains UI tests, API tests, and DB tests.
-The project has a base frame structure
+The project has a base frame structure.
-For UI tests was used page object model.
+For UI tests were used page object model.
-For API tests was created base API client.
+For API tests were created base API client.

 The test framework has the next base structure: